James Webster, Hiscox’s Technology, Media and Telecoms Claims Manager, looks at some of the growing risks facing freelancers.

 Being aware of the risks you face as a freelancer is half the battle and will allow you to take simple precautions to reduce much of the risk whether it’s checking you have the rights to use an image on a website for example, or a client’s permission to use their logo.

-A good professional indemnity policy should be considered to help protect you if the worst happens and you find yourself facing legal action from a client or contact.
+Good professional indemnity insurance should be considered to help protect you if the worst happens and you find yourself facing legal action from a client or contact.
+At Hiscox, we tailor our indemnity policies to match the risks encountered in different industries, so you’re protected no matter what field your freelance in.